-Unlike standard loan products, people with no credit history or a bad credit rating may be able to secure a guarantor loan or guarantor car finance.
+Unlike standard loan products, people with no credit history or a bad credit rating may be able to secure a guarantor loan.

 You may be able to borrow a higher sum than you can with other types of loans for people with bad credit.

 You can build a credit profile, as long as you make repayments on time.

 Guarantor loans can have extremely high interest rates.
 And in fact, you may end up paying back more than 100% of the loan amount in interest alone.

 If you default on payments, this may harm your credit profile.